Sumera222/Basic-JS-Projects/Basic JS Projects/Random-Quote-Generator-main/README.md

 -JavaScript

 This repo is for Random Quote Generator App.
-We, as a team of 4, has worked on creating Random Quote Generator App using HTML, CSS and JavaScript.

-Group Members
--Shairyar Ali

--Hammad

--Aqeela

--Rabia Shafeeq

-Group Lead
-Shairyar Ali

-What does this app do?
-This app generates Random Quotes.

-UI work
--Hammad

--Aqeela

-JavaScript work
--Shairyar Ali

--Rabia Shafeeq

-Documentation
--Aqeela

 Tools
 -HTML, CSS, JavaScript (for coding and implementation on UI)